SNAP Benefits for Older Adults With Limited Income

-Read moreIt is time to move, but you do not know where to begin.
-The idea of taking everything you have collected over the years and downsizing can be emotionally overwhelming.
-Not to mention the cost of moving.
-You need help, but where do you start?
+Senior man shakes hands with mover while two other movers lift couch in the background.It may be time for you to move, but you might not be sure where to begin with the process.
+The idea of taking everything you have collected over the years and downsizing can be emotionally overwhelming — not to mention the cost of moving.
+You will likely need some assistance, but where should you start?

 It may be time to hire a senior move manager.
 Maybe you have never heard of a senior move manager, but this professional can help you move affordably and quickly while maintaining your dignity.